What do the Red Flag Alert ratings mean?

 TWO RED FLAGS

-The companies in 2 red flags have a much higher chance of failure and among the weakest 20% of all companies, but are not in as critical position as 3rf.
+The companies in 2 red flags have a much higher chance of failure and are among the weakest 20% of all companies, but are not in as critical a position as 3rf.
 These companies do not pass the scorecard and do not meet the minimum threshold requirements to attain high scores in the majority of the financial fields.
 There will likely be evidence of recent or significant legal notices and is very high risk.

 THREE RED FLAGS

-The companies in 3 red flags are in the bottom 1% of the companies that fail the scorecard.
+The companies with 3 red flags are in the bottom 1% of the companies that fail the scorecard.
 These companies do not pass the scorecard and do not meet the minimum threshold requirements to attain high scores in the majority, if not all, of the financial fields.
 There will likely be evidence of recent or significant legal notices and will have a deteriorating financial position with sub-optimal gearing and liquidity.
-They may also have recent county court judgments of materially significant value and are over all at a very high risk of going insolvent.
+They may also have recent county court judgments of materially significant value and are overall at a very high risk of going insolvent.

 PROVISIONAL SILVER